asdcxfrt/PWFace/README.md

 ## Usage

+1. Rename microphone to your own in AW.py:52
-1. Run the script
+2. Run the script
-2. Speak into the microphone
+3. Speak into the microphone
-3. Observe the animation of the mouth on the window
+4. Observe the animation of the mouth on the window
-4. Press Escape to exit the animation
+5. Press Escape to exit the animation

 ## Code explanation